cheul0518/CS528/LabSetup/README.md

 </table>

-If your img1.png looks like mine above, then send your password to your virtual machine.
+If your img1.png looks like the above image, then send your password to your virtual machine.

 > VBoxManage controlvm [VMNAME] keyboardputstring [PASSWORD]